top of page

 LT Ranch14_KK0996 copy.jpg

-Wilder has written extensively on the aesthetics of reception.
+In addition to his most recent writing on blindness arts, Wilder has written extensively on the aesthetics of reception.
 His monograph Beholding: Situated Art and the Aesthetics of Reception was published in May 2020 by Bloomsbury.
 The book establishes a transhistorical notion of the spatially-situated encounter, and considers the role of the architectural host in bringing the beholder’s orientation into play.
 This engages a diverse range of practices: from Renaissance painting and group portraiture to intermedia practices of installation and performance art.
 Written within the broad remit of reception aesthetics, the book proposes a phenomenological theory of beholding, argued through an in-depth examination of artworks and their spatial contexts, selected for their explanatory potential.
 These various encounters allocate different constitutive roles to the beholder, bringing not only spatial and temporal orientation into play, but also a repertoire of anticipated ideas and beliefs.

 IMG_2320.jpg